datacommonsorg/data/docs/life_of_a_dataset.md

 Use the [`dc-import`](https://github.com/datacommonsorg/import#using-import-tool) tool to validate the artifacts.
 When you run it, it will generate `report.json` and `summary_report.html` with counters representing warnings/errors and summary statistics.

-## Send a PR
+## Send Pull Requests

 Create a Pull Request (PR) with the Template MCF file together with the cleaned CSV, its preprocessing script, and the README ([template](https://github.com/datacommonsorg/data/tree/master/scripts/example_provenance/example_dataset)) to [https://github.com/datacommonsorg/data](https://github.com/datacommonsorg/data) under the appropriate [`scripts/<provenance>/<dataset>` subdirectory](https://github.com/datacommonsorg/data/tree/master/scripts/india_census/primary_census_abstract_data).
 If you wrote a script to automate the generation of the TMCF, please also include that.

 In the PR, please also include the validation results (`report.json` and `summary_report.html`).

-If you introduced new statistical variables, please create a Pull Request in the [schema repo](https://github.com/datacommonsorg/schema) to add them too.
+If you introduced new statistical variables, please create a Pull Request for them in the [schema repo](https://github.com/datacommonsorg/schema).

 ## Alternate approach: Generate Instance MCF